-This session is highly relevant to reviewers, editors and statisticians with interests in dealing with bias in meta-analysis.
-Although there is some statistical content, concepts will be explained visually where possible keeping much of the material accessible.
+These videos, originally part of the Cochrane Learning Live webinar series, are highly relevant to reviewers, editors and statisticians with interests in dealing with bias in meta-analysis.
+Although there is some statistical content, concepts are explained visually where possible keeping much of the material accessible.

 Suzanne Freeman is an NIHR Research Fellow and member of the NIHR Complex Reviews Support Unit.
 Her research interests include network meta-analysis, individual participant data meta-analysis, synthesis of time-to-event and continuous outcomes and diagnostic test accuracy meta-analysis.